Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 2. Modeling Framework: Poisson Point Process

-In this study, we model the occurrence of fatal road traffic accidents as a spatial Poisson point process.
-This approach treats the observed fatalities as realizations of a stochastic process occurring over a continuous spatial domain (in our case, the road network of South Carolina).
+We model the occurrence of fatal traffic accidents as a spatial Poisson point process (PPP).
+This approach treats fatalities as realizations of a stochastic process occurring over a continuous spatial domain (the South Carolina road network).

 The log-likelihood of a nonhomogeneous Poisson point process is given by: